 There’s a good choice of WordPress plugins to create custom fields for WooCommerce products.
 You can use any custom field plugin – it doesn’t have to be specific to WooCommerce.
 When you create the custom field, you just need to tick the option to attach it to the ‘Products’ post type.
 This will add the custom field to the WooCommerce product pages in the back end of your WordPress site.
 That’s all you need to add custom field values to products.

 There are several high quality free plugins for creating WooCommerce custom fields.
-I recommend Advanced Custom Fields and Toolset Types.
+I recommend Advanced Custom Fields and Toolset.
 There are also dedicated WooCommerce custom fields plugins, but they tend to cost money and there’s no real benefit.

-I’ll use the Advanced Custom Fields plugin in this tutorial, so you’ll find it easiest to follow my instructions with this plugin.
+I’ll use the Advanced Custom Fields plugin for Method 1 of this tutorial, so you’ll find it easiest to follow my instructions with this plugin.
 However, it really doesn’t matter.
-The only potential pitfall from other plugins is that if your custom fields don’t show up on the WooCommerce product page, you may need to add some extra syntax to show the custom field.
+The only potential pitfall from other plugins is that if your custom fields don’t show up on the WooCommerce custom product page, you may need to add some extra syntax to show the custom field.
 I can tell you that Advanced Custom Fields doesn’t add any extra syntax and Toolset Types prefixes wpcf- to the custom field name.
 If you’re using a different plugin, you might need to ask their plugin support about this.
+In addition to this, you won’t have to mess around with HTML or CSS.

 Once you’ve installed your chosen custom fields plugin, it’s easy to add the custom fields that you’ll be showing on the WooCommerce product page.
 These instructions are for the Advanced Custom Fields plugin.
 If you’re using a different one, just use their documentation.
 Then, you can skip to the section of this tutorial about showing custom fields in the front end.